Jami-tsm/Jami-tsm/README.md

 Hello, my name is Jameson Baker, I am a Rochester Institute of Technology student of Computer Science.

-My interests lie in the fields of cybersecurity, and machine learning!
-I am currently studying python and java.
+My interests lie in the fields of cybersecurity and machine learning.
+I am currently studying Python and Java.

 Tools Currently in use:
   - Python